akabe1/taskHijacker/README.md

 # Requirements:
 In order to patch the attacker APK it is needed to use a keystore to re-sign it.
+In addition the following tools are necessary:
+* apktool
+* zipalign
+* apksigner

 # References